dbbrandt/short_answer_granding_capstone_project/capstone_report.md

 1. Baseline: For the purposes of comparing to the baseline we will use the F1 weighted value.
 2. Best Model: For the purposes of selecting the best model variation we will also use F1 as a primary criteria.
-    * For a set of results in a reasonable range of F1 (i.e > 75%) we will look at Fβ to choose between results thar have similar F1 values.
+    * For a set of results in a reasonable range of F1 (i.e. > 75%) we will look at Fβ to choose between results that have similar F1 values.

 In addition to the F1 and Fβ, the key metrics we need to collect are: